 Even if you move periods during an ongoing fasting week, you can save them as your own plan at the end of the week and repeat them at any time as you wish.

 Your Coach is your personal companion for your weight loss and health goals.

 Based on your details, the Coach algorithm calculates your personal fasting plan every week.

 By means of the variation, your body is constantly exposed to new stimuli.
 This will maintain the effectiveness of the fasting and keep your motivation high.

-In addition, you will receive daily coaching and weekly tasks regarding nutrition, exercise and awareness for even more motivation and success.
+In addition, you will get access to over 100 specially tailored recipes and receive daily coaching and weekly tasks regarding nutrition, exercise and awareness for even more motivation and success.

 You can subscribe to the Coach on a monthly basis, you can choose from different lengths of time.